OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 *   **"Personal Data"** shall mean all data and/or information about your profession or your person.
 *   **"XING Websites"** shall mean all websites on which XING provides the XING Services.
+*   **"Social Network"** shall mean the contact and communication forums that belong to the applications of the XING service.
+*   **"Profile"** shall mean the XING Website where the Personal Data you have made available to XING is displayed in accordance with your specifications and your consent.
-*   **"XING Members"** shall mean all registered users of XING on the XING Websites.
+*   **"XING Members"** shall mean all registered users with a visible profile in the Social Network.
 *   **"XING Services"** shall mean all registration based services provided by XING on the XING Websites.
 *   **"Registration Data"** shall mean the Personal Data you are obliged to make available to XING in the registration process for the XING Services (mandatory fields).
-*   **"Profile"** shall mean the XING Website where the Personal Data you have made available to XING is displayed in accordance with your specifications and your consent.

 **3\.
 What does XING know about you, what do you give XING and XING Members permission to do, and what happens with your Personal Data?**